OhYash/KnowledgeDay/_posts/2020-10-11-self-driving-cars.md

 ## 4. Control
 All the steps above relate to knowing and designing the path to the destination or say to the next exit.
 But what comes after knowledge? <sub><sup>(day!)</sup></sub> No. The DO comes after it.
 The car actually has to do something to go that path it just planned.
-That requires controlling the breaks, acceleration, steering and
+That requires controlling the breaks, acceleration, steering and gearing.